Convert MP4 to JSON Online Free

 ChangeThisFile extracts the technical metadata from your MP4 file as structured JSON using ffprobe on a secure server.
 The output includes container format, video and audio codec details, bitrate, duration, resolution, frame rate, and per-stream information.
 Files are auto-deleted after conversion.
 Free, no signup required.

-MP4 vs JSON: Format Comparison
+MP4 Video vs JSON: Format Comparison

 Key differences between the two formats